Easy Paneer Butter Masala

 • You can also use store-bought tomato puree or Passata, although it is more acidic than the homemade type.
 Those who like the fresher taste better make a homemade puree.

-• Ginger-garlic paste is made from crushing or grinding equal amounts of fresh ginger and garlic to a paste adding little or No water.
-See how it is made here – Ginger-Garlic paste.
+• Ginger-garlic paste is made from crushing or grinding equal amounts of fresh ginger and garlic to a paste, adding little or no water.
+See how it is made here - Ginger-Garlic paste.

 • North Indian Garam Masala Recipe (best for this recipe)

-• MDH or Everest Garam masala is also a good choice.
+• MDH or Everest Garam Masala is also a good choice.

 • Video for Paneer Burji only on my Malayalam channel.